daleao/sdv/Modular Overhaul/Modules/Combat/README.md

 In vanilla game code we can find traces of an abandoned fourth weapon type: **Stabbing Swords**.
 This module re-implements stabbing swords into the game.

 Swords are now split between **offensive** and **defensive** archetypes.
-Defensive swwords retain the parry special move, while offensive swords gain a new stabbing thrust move.
+Defensive sw   ords retain the parry special move, while offensive swords gain a new stabbing thrust move.
 This move allows quick repositioning and also grants invincibility frames.
-You can also change the direction mid-dash by inputing a directional command in a perpendicular direction.
+You can also change the direction mid-dash by inputting a directional command in a perpendicular direction.

 To improve the defensive parry move, parry damage is increased by 10% for every defense point.
 This adds offensive value to the defense stat itself and makes defensive builds more viable.
 Note that the introduction of weapon combos also adds to the value of a defensive move (you need to protect yourself during combo downtime).